Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 • RIF diagnostics.

 In addition, instrumental methods are used.
-Studies are carried out to prevent pathologies of the cornea and lesions of the internal structures of the eye.
+Research is carried out to prevent pathologies of the cornea and damage to the internal structures of the eye.
 These include the following procedures:

 • biomicroscopy;